mrudangm/mrudangm.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Short course and wokshop on building Augmented Reality visualizations accepted at USNCCM17 and SB3C 2023, respectively.
+Workshops on building Augmented Reality visualizations accepted at USNCCM17 and SB3C 2023